MaterializeInc/materialize/doc/developer/debugging.md

 ### Using rust-{gdb,lldb}

 First, we need to see what binaries need to be debugged.
-Adding `-v` to Cargo commands should give the neccessary info.
+Adding `-v` to Cargo commands should give the necessary info.
 After running for example `cargo test -v`

 ```shell